LEGO_HQEC: Automating the Analysis, Construction, and Decoding of Holographic Quantum Codes: Introduction

-This paper is organized as follows: \cref{section:background} gives an overview of the \emph{quantum LEGO} formalism, and how it relates to stabilizer and holographic quantum error correction codes; \cref{section:software_design} details the structure of \texttt{LEGO\_HQEC}, starting with boundary stabilizer and logical operator generation, and ending with a concise overview of the distinct decoders offered; in \cref{section:using_lego_hqec}, we show two examples using: the $\llbracket 5,1,3 \rrbracket$ (or \emph{Harlow-Preskill-Pastawski-Yoshida} (HaPPY) \cite{preskill_happy_code}), as well as a holographic \emph{Steane} code \cite{harris_css_hqec}.
+This paper is organized as follows: \cref{section:background} gives an overview of the \emph{quantum LEGO} formalism, and how it relates to stabilizer and holographic QEC codes; \cref{section:software_design} details the structure of \texttt{LEGO\_HQEC}, starting with boundary stabilizer and logical operator generation, and ending with a concise overview of the distinct decoders offered; in \cref{section:using_lego_hqec}, we show two examples using: the $\llbracket 5,1,3 \rrbracket$ pentagon (or \emph{Harlow-Preskill-Pastawski-Yoshida} (HaPPY)~\cite{preskill_happy_code}) code, as well as a holographic \emph{Steane} code~\cite{harris_css_hqec}.
+We further present novel numerical results on the black-hole HaPPY code in \cref{section:happy_erasure}, highlighting its threshold behavior under the erasure channel as a demonstration of the tool’s utility.
 The calculated runtime for generating stabilizers and logical operators for several layers of the asymptotically zero-rate HaPPY code is presented, as well as decoding for erasure and Pauli noise in the asymptotically zero-rate Steane code, in addition to the maximum-rate HaPPY code.
 We conclude by proposing several extensions to \texttt{LEGO\_HQEC} in \cref{section:conclusion}.